wesleycats/011018-LinearRegression/README.md

 Because machine learning is not so easy, I would like to work with it in a known enviorment that supports it.

 update 03-10-18:
-I know that Python is the go-to machine learning languagel, because of the libraries like: Tensorflor, Numpy, Keras, etc. But because I only have 2 weeks and are new to machine learning, I won't make it harder as possible for me.
+I know that Python is the go-to machine learning languagel, because of the libraries like: Tensorflow, Numpy, Keras, etc. But because I only have 2 weeks and are new to machine learning, I won't make it harder as possible for me.

 update 04-10-18:
 I just found out that Unity even offers a Machine Learning Agents Toolkit.
 Additionally I know I could use C# library Math.NET Numerics to make a neural network with the help of matrices.
 Because of these reasons, Unity has a big chance to be the enviorment I will work with.